 This is an easy, reliable, and tasty salmon recipe.
-On the next visit to the local grocer, pick out a fresh center-cut piece of Atlantic salmon –other salmon species are a bit lean for smokin’.
+On the next visit to the local grocer, pick out a fresh center-cut piece of Atlantic salmon –other salmon species are a bit too lean for smokin’.

 Position cedar plank on the pit for indirect heat.
-Let the salmon bathe in smoke for about 30-40 minutes; the salmon will begin to crack-up a little – this a good indication of readiness.
+Let the salmon bathe in smoke for about 30-40 minutes; the salmon will begin to crack a little – this a good indication of readiness.
 Slide the cedar plank and salmon back on the cookie sheet and deliver to the kitchen.

 This salmon recipe is a guaranteed crowd pleaser.
 Peppery, smoky, and mighty tasty.